 Plan of Study.
-The Ph.D. student, in consultation with his/her major professor, is required to submit an approved Plan of Study to the departmental Graduate Staff in the second semester, by the end of the second week of classes.
+The Ph.D. student, in consultation with his/her major professor, is required to submit an approved Plan of Study to the departmental Graduate Staff in the second semester by the end of the second week of classes or at the completion of 9 credit hours of coursework.
 The Plan of Study (see Section 8) includes a list of proposed courses, a time schedule for completion of these courses, and a summary of the proposed dissertation topic.
 Upon recommendation of the Graduate Committee, the Department Chair may approve the proposed Plan of Study.
 The Plan of Study is used by the student and major professor as a guideline throughout the student's Ph.D. study and must be updated and approved if changes occur.